hibernate/hibernate-search/CONTRIBUTING.md

 The project is split in several Maven modules:

+* `build`: Various modules that are mostly useful for the build itself.
 * `backend`: The backends, i.e. the modules that provide integration to actual indexing services.
   * `elasticsearch`: A backend that connects to a remote Elasticsearch cluster.
   * `elasticsearch-aws`: Implementation of AWS authentication using request signing for the Elasticsearch backend.